 India's Water Crisis: Problems, Implications and Permanent Solutions

-India's Water Crisis: The issues are about Problems, Implications and Permanent Solutions in India, one of the largest countries in the world and abode to more than 4 billion people, suffer from severe water scarcity that jeo paradises the socio-economic basis of the countries and the health of their populations. due to its climatic and geographical variation the country faces formidable water policy challenges which impact on the lives of millions of people.
+India's Water Crisis: The issues are about Problems, Implications, and Permanent Solutions in India, one of the largest countries in the world and home to more than 4 billion people, which suffers from severe water scarcity that jeopardizes the socio-economic basis of the country and the health of its population.
+Due to its climatic and geographical variation, the country faces formidable water policy challenges that impact the lives of millions of people.
 Water is a very important necessity for survival.
-Water is our friend; our body is composed mainly of it and it is involved in so many activities in our body.
-Some of the most important compounds are soluble in water and it assists with the circulation and emulsification of cells.
-Water is taken up by the plant through the roots and animals take water orally through their mouth.
+Water is our friend; our body is composed mainly of it, and it is involved in so many activities in our body.
+Some of the most important compounds are soluble in water, and they assist with the circulation and emulsification of cells.
+Water is taken up by the plant through the roots, and animals take water orally through their mouth.

 Why is the water level going down soon.